oplatek/oplatek.github.io/about.md

     Ondrej Platek, 2015-05-18

 If you like one of my projects, or activities, please do not hesitate to contact me!
-I love collaboration, and I am open to both criticism, and new ideas!
+I am open to both criticism, and new ideas!

 You can learn what I do from other sources too: